 A Bachelor degree or equivalent in a relevant field

 Must have obtained a Bachelor degree or equivalent in a relevant field

 Reduction of credits:

 Type of course:

-4 hours lectures per week.
-Term paper.
-Group work in relation to student seminars.
+4 hours lectures/seminars per week.
+Group work and term paper.